caironoleto/rspec_mate/README.markdown

 ## Usage

 Press Super + S to run current spec.
+(You can press Super + S in your model, controller, helper or view to run respective spec)

 Press Super + R to run all specs in your project.

 ## TODO
   - save current spec before run (like CTRL + S) or run after save (using CTRL + S)
-  - show errors in ruby when run spec (like syntax error)

 ## Authors